xan105/node-request/README.md

 💡 Torrent can be resumed.<br/>

-Returns an object with torrent download location, torrent name, and for every files of the torrent its name, relative path and path.<br/>
+Returns an objectect with torrent download location, torrent name, and for every files of the torrent its name, relative path and path.<br/>

 ```ts
 {